Natalie Jones

 Profile

-I have studied at the University of Leeds in the School of English since 2018, graduating from my undergraduate degree in the summer of 2021 with a BA in English Language and Literature.
+I have studied at the University of Leeds in the School of English since 2018, graduating from my undergraduate degree in the summer of 2021 with a BA in English Language and Literature and an MA by Research in 2024.

 After studying modules that combined conversation discourse analysis, corpus linguistics, and forensic linguistics, I decided that I wanted to pursue further postgraduate study in these areas.
-As a Masters by Research student, I have the flexibility to combine these areas of study into my research through my analysis of the State of Minnesota v.
+My Masters by Research project combined these areas of study through my analysis of the State of Minnesota v.
 Derek Chauvin trial [2021].

 Research interests